Corrine, Corrina

-"Corrine, Corrina" (sometimes "Corrina, Corrina") is a 12-bar country blues song in the AAB form.
+"Corrine, Corrina" (sometimes spelled "Corrina, Corrina") is a 12-bar country blues song in the AAB form.
 "Corrine, Corrina" was first recorded by Bo Carter (Brunswick 7080, December 1928).
-However, it was not copyrighted until 1932 by Armenter "Bo Carter" Chatmon and his publishers, Mitchell Parish and J. Mayo Williams.
+However, it was not copyrighted until 1932 by Bo Carter (under his real name, Armenter Chatmon), along with his publishers Mitchell Parish and J. Mayo Williams.

 The song is familiar for its opening verse:

-The Mississippi Sheiks, as the Jackson Blue Boys with Papa Charlie McCoy on vocals, recorded the same song in 1930; this time as "Sweet Alberta" (Columbia 14397-D), substituting the words Sweet Alberta for Corrine, Corrina.
+The Mississippi Sheiks, as the Jackson Blue Boys with Papa Charlie McCoy on vocals, recorded the song in 1930 under the title "Sweet Alberta" (Columbia 14397-D), substituting the words Sweet Alberta for Corrine, Corrina.
 "Corrine, Corrina" has been recorded in a number of musical styles, including blues, jazz, rock and roll, Cajun, and Western swing.
-The title of the song varies from recording to recording, most often with the variant "Corrina, Corrina".
+The title varies from recording to recording, but is most often spelled "Corrina, Corrina".

 History

 "Corrine, Corrina" may have traditional roots, however, earlier songs are different musically and lyrically.
 One of the earliest is the commercial sheet music song "Has Anybody Seen My Corrine?" published by Roger Graham in 1918.
 Vernon Dalhart (Edison 6166) recorded a vocal version in 1918, and Wilbur Sweatman's Original Jazz Band (Columbia A-2663), an instrumental version the same year.
 Graham's song contains sentiments similar to "Corrine, Corrina":

 Blind Lemon Jefferson recorded a version of "C.C.
 Rider" in April 1926 entitled "Corrina Blues" which contains a verse in a similar vein:

 The Mississippi Sheiks also recorded "Sweet Maggie" in the 1930s: